Skip to main content

 The widespread use of free health apps for tracking sensitive endocrine and metabolic data has broad societal implications.
 The creation of massive, privately-owned databases of biological information could lead to new forms of stratification.
 Insurance companies could, in the future, seek access to this data to create more “personalized” (and potentially discriminatory) pricing models.

 Employers could use it to screen potential hires for health risks.
-The promise of personalized medicine could be co-opted by commercial interests, leading to a world where one’s is used to market products and services back to them with unnerving precision.
+The promise of personalized medicine could be co-opted by commercial interests, leading to a world where one’s biological data is used to market products and services back to them with unnerving precision.

 Choosing a paid application with a strong, transparent privacy model is not just an act of personal data hygiene.
 It is a vote for a different kind of digital health ecosystem, one in which user privacy is a fundamental right, not a feature to be traded away for a “free” service.